||U.S. Department of State Travel Advisory - Mexico

 Michoacán - Morelia is a major city/travel destination in Michoacán:

 Defer non-essential travel to the state of Michoacán except the cities of Morelia and Lázaro Cardenas and the area north of federal toll road 15D, where you should exercise caution.
 U.S. government employees are prohibited from traveling by land in Michoacán except on federal toll road 15D during daylight hours.
 Flying into Morelia and Lázaro Cardenas is the recommended method of travel.
 Attacks on Mexican government officials, law enforcement and military personnel, and other incidents of organized crime-related violence, have occurred throughout Michoacán.
-Federal authorities deployed some 9,000 federal security forces to Michoacán in January 2014 to address rising insecurity, particularly in the entire western part of the state.
-Due to criminal activity in Lázaro Cardenas, the Mexican military assumed direct control of the port in late 2013.
-Government authorities incorporated some of the self-defense groups that had operated independently of the government in recent months into a new state police unit in May.
-Armed members of some other self-defense groups maintain roadblocks and, although not considered hostile to foreigners or tourists, are suspicious of outsiders and should be considered volatile and unpredictable.
-Some groups in Michoacán are reputed to be linked to organized crime
+Armed members of some self-defense groups maintain roadblocks and, although not considered hostile to foreigners or tourists, are suspicious of outsiders and should be considered volatile and unpredictable.
+Some self-defense groups in Michoacán are reputed to be linked to organized crime.

 Morelos: Cuernavaca is a major city/travel destination in Morelos:

 Exercise caution in the state of Morelos due to the unpredictable nature of organized crime violence.
 You should also defer non-essential travel on any roads between Huitzilac in the northwest corner of the state and Santa Marta in the state of Mexico, including the Lagunas de Zempoala National Park and surrounding areas.
-On August 24, 2012, two U.S. government employees were injured after being fired upon by Federal Police officers on a non-toll road north of Tres Marias, Morelos.
 Numerous incidents of organized crime-related violence have also occurred in the city of Cuernavaca.

 Oaxaca - Oaxaca, Huatulco and Puerto Escondido are the major cities/travel destinations in Oaxaca: No advisory is in effect.